H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 └──────────────────────────────────────┴──────────────┴───────────────┘
 ```

 > Figure 00-3.
-ChromaDB collection inventory, March 20, 2026.
+ChromaDB collection inventory, March 22, 2026. `msjarvis_docs` updated from 0 (Scaffolded) to **2,348 Active** — 52 verified WV community resources (Kanawha + Fayette counties) plus 2,296 system docs, ingested March 22, 2026.
 Landowner beliefs are explicitly called out as absent from ChromaDB — they are the only GBIM belief class served exclusively via a PostgreSQL-native path.

 ---